w3nest/mkdocs-ts/doc/assets/tutorials.notebook.interpreter.md

 </interpreter-cell>
 </code-snippet>

-The available attributes for a `py-cell` are documented in <api-link target="PyCellView.FromDomAttributes"></api-link>.
+The available attributes for a `interpreter-cell` are documented in
+<api-link target="InterpreterCellView.FromDomAttributes"></api-link>.

 The backend used in this example is <api-link target="pyrun_backend"></api-link>, a built-in interpreter in